birgernass/jsctl/README.md

 # jsctl

-A systemd commandline tool for Node.js apps - similar to systemctl
+A systemd cli for Node.js apps - similar to systemctl

-jsctl generates service files like the following and lets you manage your generated services from the command line.
+With jsctl you can generate and manage service files like the following:

 ```
 [Unit]